exectails/Mabioned/Documentation/01 General.md

 ### Region

-Mabinogi's world is made up of regions, which are in turn made up of areas.
-The region files in themselves contain only general information about a region, such as lighting and the areas to use.
+Mabinogi's world is made up of regions, which are in turn made up of Areas.
+The region files in themselve contain only general information about a region, such as lighting, and a list of area files that are part of it.

 ### Area

-Areas contain the more substantial information about a region, such as props, events, and the terrain.
-They can be edited on their own, but need to be placed in a region.
+Areas contain the more substantial information about a Region, such as props, events, and the terrain.
+They can be edited on their own, but need to be placed in a Region.

 ### Entity

-Entities are things that are placed in a region.
-They include props, such as trees, events that make something happen when a player enters them for example, and even players themselves.
+Entities are things that are placed in an Area.
+They include Props (such as trees), Events that make something happen when a player enters them for example, and even players themselves.

 ### Prop

-Every object in the world is a prop.
+Every object in the world is a Prop.
 Examples are trees, houses, statues, chairs, and so on.
 Many props can be interacted with, allowing players to punch or touch them.
 Officially their behavior is controlled by parameters in the area files, but server emulators such as Aura